 Why do checksums matter for downloads?

-Downloads can be corrupted by network errors or maliciously replaced by attackers.
-Verifying the checksum confirms that the file you downloaded is identical to the file the publisher released.
-This protects you from both accidental corruption and malware.
+Downloads can be silently corrupted by network errors or actively replaced by attackers.
+Verifying the checksum against the publisher's reference confirms that what you downloaded is byte-for-byte identical to what the publisher released - protecting against both accidental corruption and malware injection.

 Priya Mervana